 In order to accommodate and appeal to this group of homebuyers, real estate professionals will want to spend time understanding the intricacies and overlap with other demographics.
 For example, Hispanic Millennials are closer to their families and are looking for places suitable for their mom and dad to live with them.
 Agent outreach to this group will require strategy and hyper-segmentation.
 Brushing up on your Spanish isn’t enough.

-The good and bad of technology in the title industry
+The changing technology in the title industry

 The average homebuyer demographic isn’t the only big change happening at the closing table.
 How we apply for mortgage loans, how real estate agents interact with their clients, and how title agents coordinate and execute the settlement are being affected, for good or bad, by changing technology.